 You have the option to apply group by operators to up to 3 fields.
 If you use this option, the alert will return the aggregated results.

 The order of group-by fields matters.
 Results are grouped in the order in which the group-by fields are added.
 (The fields are shown from first to last from Left-To-Right.)

 For example, the following will group results by continent, then country, then city:

-If we had reversed the order (city, then country, then continent), it would likely have generated unintended results.
+If we reverse the order (city, then country, then continent), it will likely generate unintended results.

 Accounts to search

 Next, select the Accounts to search.
 An account is the equivalent of an Elasticsearch index.

 If you select All accounts, the alert will query the logs in all the accounts it has access to.
 It will automatically include any accounts added in the future.